strawmanpoems/strawman/poems/025_the_stigma.md

-their gaze reverent, still, and unafraid i spoke silently about my fear and shame about the metal ring that was to painfully pierce my flesh as punishment for me, for my deed
+their gaze reverent, still, and unafraid i spoke silently about my fear and shame about the metal ring that was to pierce my flesh as punishment for me, for my deed

 they spoke silently about living about mistakes

-i felt the cold metal rip through the flesh of my arm and saw the large ring dangling from my bleeding flesh a searing emblem a painful token
+the cold metal ripped through my flesh and I saw the large ring dangling escaping warm red blood carving a small rivers that dripped to the floor this is mine now and forever

-as my spirit brother dressed my wound i saw his arms adorned up and down with many pierced rings many sizes old and new dangling through time and through my dreams
+as my spirit brother dressed my wound i saw his arms adorned wrist to shoulder with many rings many sizes old and new dangling and clanging through time and through my soul now we are what we do

 </pre>